 Now, one of the frustrating things is that the rule is inconsistently applied.

 Flying on a one-way ticket is often no problem whatsoever, but then occasionally you end up facing some major difficulties.
 This is why when you’re researching this issue online, you are sure to find lots of different opinions based on many individual experiences.
 But the reality is that a lot depends on the airline’s policies, where you are trying to fly, and whether you happen to have any bad luck that day.

 As a traveller who often visits multiple countries on one trip (starting in one country and ending in another), I routinely fly one-way.

 Predictably I’ve never had any issues with domestic flights as you can take these one-way and never have any questions asked whatsoever.
-Often you don’t even need to show your passport to go on a short haul domestic flight.
-Don’t worry about these.
+Often you don’t even need to show your passport to go on a short-haul domestic flight.
+So don’t worry about these.